Achourya

-Asteya is one of the five major vows of Hinduism and Jainism.
-It is also one of ten forms of temperance (virtuous self-restraint) in Indian philosophy.

 Etymology

 The word "asteya" is a compound derived from Sanskrit, where "a" refers to "non-" and "steya" refers to "practice of stealing" or "something that can be stolen".
-Thus, asteya means "non-stealing".
+Monier Monier-Williams' Sanskrit Dictionary defines asteya as "non-stealing", referring to its usage in the Manusmriti and the Yajnavalkya Smriti, which are part of the Dharmasastra tradition in Indian philosophy.

 Jainism

 In Jainism, it is one of the five vows that all śrāvakas and śrāvikās (householders) as well as monastics must observe.
 The five transgressions of this vow, as mentioned in the Jain text Tattvārthsūtra, are: "Prompting another to steal, receiving stolen goods, underbuying in a disordered state, using false weights and measures, and deceiving others with artificial or imitation goods".

 This is explained in the Jain text, Sarvārthasiddhi as (translated by S.A.
 Jain):

 Prompting a person to steal, or prompting him through another or approving of the theft, is the first transgression.
 The second is receiving stolen goods from a person, whose action has neither been prompted nor approved by the recipient.
 Receiving or buying goods otherwise than by lawful and just means is an irregularity or a transgression.
 An attempt to buy precious things very cheaply in a disordered state is the third transgression.
 Cheating others by the use of false weights and measures in order to obtain more from others and give less to others, is the fourth transgression.
 Deceiving others with artificial gold, synthetic diamonds and so on, is the fifth transgression.
 These five are the transgressions of the vow of non-stealing.